 to all the holy brethren

 Note the word “all.”
-It is imperative that everyone in the local church be exposed to the exposition of God’s Word, whether men, women or children.
+It is imperative that everyone in the local church is exposed to the exposition of God’s Word, whether men, women, or children.

 The strength in Paul’s command to read the Bible publicly indicates that the Word of God was central to local church worship.
 If Paul believed vehemently that the leadership should read the Bible publicly, should not our churches today put great emphasis on Bible exposition as well?